What is a program of study?

 • Federal TEACH Grant: 12 Hours Undergraduate, 9 Hours Graduate

-• Federal Iraq Afghanistan Service Grant: 12 Hours Undergraduate
+• Special Rule for Federal Pell Grant: 12 Hours Undergraduate

 At least half-time enrollment of eligible credit hours is required for the following funds.